 Historic Employer Contribution: Metro has historically made employer contributions at a rate higher than the minimum required contribution.
 Metro's policy has been to make annual contributions to the Active Plans equal to the actuary's recommended rate, sufficient to amortize the unfunded liability over the 40 year period commencing in 1978.
 Beginning with the plan year ended June 30, 2006, the Benefit Board adopted a level unfunded liability amortization period of 15 years.
-The level amortization period is designed to reduce contribution volatility compared with a continuing decline in the amortization period.
+The level amortization period.
 The chart below shows the annual employer contribution rate (in both percentage of employee salary and aggregate dollar terms) for the past 10 years.
 The employer contribution rate for fiscal year 2013-2014 is 17.117%.
 The Metropolitan Government expects that its contribution rate for 2014-2015 will increase to 17.987%.
-This increase results from the combination of (1) the anticipated changes in actuarial assumptions described below (which in isolation would reduce the contribution rate) and (2) the increase in unfunded liability described below.
+This increase results from the combination of (1) the anticipated changes in actuarial assumptions described below.